gitluin/estrtoul/README.md

 # estrtoul

-`estrtoul` is a more flexible strtoul.
+`estrtoul` is a more flexible `strtoul`.
 If the input string is `strtoul`-parseable, that result will be returned.
 Otherwise, if the input is of the form `"1 << 8"`, etc., then that is evaluated by `estrtoul`.

 `main` demonstrates the effectiveness of the function.